Rescue workers to resume search for two missing in deadly capsizing of fishing boat

 Officials said they will put more search vessels into the operation.

-A total of 59 vessels, 15 airplanes and 59 divers are expected to be mobilized for the operation in addition to some 1,380 people assigned to search the shore as their bodies could have washed ashore.
+A total of 59 vessels, 15 airplanes and 59 divers are expected to be mobilized for the operation, in addition to 1,380 people assigned to search the coastline, as victims' bodies could have washed ashore.

 Coast Guard officials are also trying to determine the cause of the accident.